cloudbank-project/image-research-computing-tutorial/README.md

 4. Choose AMIs from the left sidebar.

-5. Ensure that the upper drop-down menu reads 'Owned By Me'.
+5. Ensure that the upper drop-down menu reads 'Private Images'.
 You should see an AMI listed called `jupyter1-cb`.

 6. Select this AMI by clicking on it so a blue dot appears at the left edge of the table.